dboddie-canonical-work/disgorged-docs/reducing-the-size-of-desktop-snaps.rst

    ℹ If your snap uses extensions, you can use the ``snapcraft expand-extensions`` command to see which content snaps the extension will add.

-   ⓘ See `Desktop applications <desktop-applications.md>`__ for more information on how to snap a desktop application.
+   ⓘ See :ref:`Desktop applications <desktop-applications>` for more information on how to snap a desktop application.